Onimusha 3: Demon Siege: Plot

 Jacques arrives in 16th century Japan, 10 days before the siege on Honnō-ji Temple and encounters a different Samanosuke.
 He is also met by an Oni spirit that grants him a gauntlet with Oni powers and entrusts him with a spirit named Ako in order to assist him in his quest.
 Samanosuke and Jacques must stop the Genma invasion in both the present and the past in order to return to their own time periods and undo the damage to the timeline.
 In 2004 Paris, future Samanosuke teams up with Michelle and Jacques' son Henri to save the city from destruction, while in feudal Japan, Jacques and the past's Samanosuke struggle to fight Nobunaga's forces.
 Across his journey, Jacques and the past's Samanosuke meet Tadakatsu Heihachirō Honda who is linked with the Oda clan.
-However, Heihachirō decides to join Samanosuke and Jacques' cause.
+Heihachirō decides to join Samanosuke and Jacques' cause.
 The future Samanosuke also encounters the time displaced Ranmaru who has been infused with Genma blood and is progressively transforming into a Genma warrior.

 Following several battles, future Samanosuke manages to defeat the Genma forces in 2004 by defeating Guildenstern and Genma Ranmaru.
 Meanwhile, in feudal Japan, Heihachirō is killed by the past's Ranmaru and Jacques avenges him when reaching Honnō-ji Temple.
 Jacques defeats Nobunaga and returns to his time, where Genma Ranmaru kills Henri.
 Jacques, after killing Ranmaru a second time, holds Henri's body and his Oni gauntlet transforms into an energy that enters Henri and revives him from death.

-Back in feudal Japan, Nobunaga recovers and kills the past Samanosuke.
-However, future Samanosuke returns to his time and absorbs his alternate self to assume his Onimusha form.
+Back in feudal Japan, Nobunaga recovers and kills the past Samanosuke, but future Samanosuke returns to his time and absorbs his alternate self to assume his Onimusha form.
 Following a battle in the Genma Netherworld, Samanosuke defeats Nobunaga's Genma form before sealing the warlord's soul in the Oni Gauntlet.
 Samanosuke then starts a journey with Ako to seal his Gauntlet to ensure Nobunaga can never return.
 In an alternate (and canon) ending, Ako takes on a human form to accompany Samanosuke.